 - Name of the landlord

 - Address of the premises

-- Detailed reason(s) why the Notice is being issued – not simply a restatement of the Section breached
+- Detailed reasons why the Notice is being issued – not just a statement of the Section breached

 - Date on which the Notice takes effect

-It is good practice to collect evidence such as dated photographs and video footage along with cleaning receipts and witness statements on Statutory Declaration forms at the end of the tenancy.
-Go through the condition report and ensure the premise is left as close as possible to these conditions, except for fair wear and tear.
+It is good practice to collect evidence such as dated photographs and cleaning receipts and witness statements on Statutory Declaration forms at the end of the tenancy.
+Go through the condition report and ensure the premises are left as close as possible to these conditions, except for fair wear and tear.
 These could prove valuable if there is a dispute with the return of the bond.

-Even after the notice period has ended, if a tenant wants to stay, the landlord/agent still must apply to the Court to see if their Notice to Vacate is valid before eviction can occur and this has several steps:
+If a tenant is still in the premises after the notice period has ended, the landlord/agent must apply to the Magistrates Court to see if their Notice to Vacate is valid and an order for vacant possession is served.
+This process has several steps:

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
-It applies only to legislation current in Tasmania as at 1 August 2015.
+It applies only to legislation current in Tasmania as at 24 April 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
-The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.
+The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this information.